Skip to Content

 Photos via Oliver’s at Knock on FB

-The best bottomless brunch in Belfast, in our opinion, is Oliver’s at Knock on Upper Newtownards Road (near Stormont Estate).
+The best bottomless brunch in Belfast, in my opinion, is Oliver’s at Knock on Upper Newtownards Road (near Stormont Estate).

 On the food side of things, there’s plenty of choice, from Confit Pork Belly and Chicken Ballotine to Yardman Beer Battered Haddock, Thai Green Curry and plenty more.